microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![The WideWorldImporters migration is shown in the Azure Portal with a migration status of succeeded.](images/wideworldimporters-migration-succeeded.png "WideWorldImporters migration showing status of succeeded")

-24. Within the Azure Portal, navigate to the **Azure SQL Managed Instance** that was created previously.
+24. Within the Azure Portal, navigate to the **Azure SQL Managed Instance** created previously.

 25. When the SQL Server database migration to Azure SQL MI has completed, you will see the **WideWorldImporters** database shown with an **Online** status.